Sign code amendment

 Relevant sections of the zoning code

-The chapters of the zoning code listed below may change as part of the amendment:
+These chapters of the zoning code changed as part of the amendment:

 • Chapter 525 Administration and Procedures